sirgary82/tshirt-editor/1_tasks.md

 1. Setup Azure Blob Storage
 Create a Blob Storage Account: In the Azure portal, create a new Blob Storage account if you haven't already.
 Note the account name and key; you'll need these to access the storage from your function.

+Azure Blob Storage: You should have Azure Blob Storage set up with a container for storing your images.
+\\ this is how you do it
+    # Create Azure Blob Storage account
+    az storage account create --name <StorageAccountName> --resource-group <ResourceGroupName> --location <Location> --sku Standard_LRS

+    # Create the container
+    az storage container create --account-name <StorageAccountName> --name <ContainerName>
 Create a Container: Within your Blob Storage account, create a container where uploaded files will be stored.
 2. Develop the Azure Function
 Initialize a New Function App: If you don't have an existing Function App, create one in the Azure portal or via the Azure CLI.
 This app will host your file upload function.